rotimi2020/Data-Analyst-Portfolio/rossmann_store_sales_analysis/README.md

 - 📈 Line Chart: Total Sales by Year and Month
 - 📊 Stacked Bar Chart: Total Sales by Day of the Week
-- 📊 Line & Clustered Column Chart: Sales by Date and Promo
+- 📊 Clustered Column Chart: Sales by Year and Promo
 - 📅 Date Slicer

 🌟 Purpose:
-- Analyze temporal sales patterns.
+- *Identify* long-term and monthly sales trends.
-- Understand which weekdays perform best.
+- *Evaluate* weekday performance to optimize staffing and inventory.
-- Measure impact of promotions on daily sales volume.
+- *Assess* the effectiveness of promotions on sales volume.
 ---

 #### 3️⃣ Store Performance Analysis

+- 🏆 Donut Chart: Top 5 Stores by Total Sales
-- 📊 Clustered Bar Chart: Total Sales by Store
+- 📉 Donut Chart: Bottom 5 Stores by Total Sales
-- 🧮 Matrix: Store in Rows, Season in Columns, Sales in Values
+- 📊 Matrix: Sales Performance by Store and Season

 🌟 Purpose:
-- Identify top and bottom performing stores.
+- *Pinpoint* top and bottom-performing stores to reward excellence or address underperformance.
-- Evaluate how seasonality impacts store-level sales.
+- *Evaluate* how seasonality impacts store-level sales for targeted planning.
+- *Optimize* resource allocation based on seasonal trends and store rankings.
 ---

 #### 4️⃣ Customer Behavior

 - 📊 Clustered Column Chart: Customers by School Holiday
 - 📊 Clustered Bar Chart: Customer Count by Day of Week
+- 📊 Clustered Column Chart: Customer Distribution by Store Type
-- 📈 Line Chart: Average Customers by Store
+- 📈 Line Chart: Average Customers by Date

 🌟 Purpose:
-- Measure school holidays’ effect on footfall.
+- *Measure* the impact of school holidays on foot traffic patterns.
-- Identify busiest days for customer visits.
+- *Identify* peak visitation days to optimize staffing and promotions.
+- *Compare* customer distribution across store types for targeted marketing.
-- Compare average customer flow across stores.
+- *Track* long-term trends in average customer visits to forecast demand.

 ---